This annual list of the best tutoring franchises was revised and updated on January 3, 2022.

 Eye Level Learning Centers is all about making sure tutors see things from the student’s perspective, finding out where they’re at, what their learning needs are, and letting students go at their own pace.
 Subjects covered include math and English, where incremental learning and progress is encouraged.
 Besides basic knowledge in these subjects, additional goals include nurturing self-confidence, interest in learning, and developing analytical skills.

-Founded in 1976 in Korea and franchising since then, the number of locations has expanded in recent years from 860 in 2010 to the current total of 1,638 (up from the previously reported total of 1,621), of which 799 are company-owned and 659 are located outside the US.
+Founded in 1976 in Korea and franchising since then, the number of locations has expanded in recent years from 947 in 2011 to the current total of 1,495 (down from the previously reported total of 1,638), of which 750 are company-owned and 597 are located outside the US.

 3. Mathnasium Learning Centers